-Forge welding is a process used in metalworking to join two pieces of metal together by heating them to a high temperature and then pressing them together with force.
+Forge welding is a process used by Welders in metalworking to join two pieces of metal together by heating them to a high temperature and then pressing them together with force.
 One of the key decisions that needs to be made when forge welding is whether or not to use flux.
 Flux is a material that is applied to the metal to protect it from oxidation and to facilitate the welding process.
 In this article, we will explore the pros and cons of using flux in forge welding, and help you determine whether or not it is right for your project.

 See Related Articles:

 What is Flux?